MHB2011/expo-router-custom-header-issue/README.md

-TITLE: Issue with custom header in nested Stack navigator
+## Issue with custom header in nested Stack navigator

 I have a folder strusture like this: